C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 rapid testing and development.
 The following comment at the top of the file tells

-to pipe ‘|’ generated C code to the
+the shell to use crap to pipe ‘|’ generated C code to the

 TinyCC compiler.
-The -run
+The -run option tells tcc

 to execute the compiled code.
-A well-placed exit $?
+A well-placed exit $? preserves the return value

-and prevents the interpreter from attempting to execute the remaining crap
+and prevents the interpreter from attempting to execute the remaining crap as

 shell code.